 Repo-aware autocomplete and code generation

 Cursor’s autocomplete and chat features use your codebase to inform their suggestions.
 It semantically indexes your repository so the AI can reference any relevant file or symbol when generating code.
-The AI learns from team patterns, conventions, and architecture to ensure suggestions match your standards.
-Cursor enables this feature by default, but users can disable it in the settings.

 Secure hosting and compliance controls